aizuon/binance-bot/README.md

 ## Trading Strategy

 The bot buys with a set amount of currency when the current price crosses above 24h EMA.
-The price will keep rising in theory due to market momentum.
+The price will keep rising in theory, due to market momentum.
 When the price starts to decline, the bot will sell bought assets after the current price pierces below 24h EMA.

 ## Usage
 1. Clone this repository